 The National Synchrotron Light Source (NSLS) used a linear accelerator and booster synchrotron to guide charged particles in orbit inside two electron storage rings for use in a wide range of physical and biological experiments.
 Using beams of very intense light in the x-ray, ultraviolet, and infrared spectra, the NSLS allowed scientists to study the structure of proteins, investigate the properties of new materials, and understand the fate of chemicals in the environment.
-Although the NSLS had been continually updated since its commissioning in 1982, the practical limits of its performance had been reached and operations were permanently ceased in September 2014.
-The NSLS is currently in a transition to a safe state involving the removal of all hazardous materials in anticipation for utilization of the facility by other organizations.
+Although the NSLS had been continually updated since its commissioning in 1982, the practical limits of its performance had been reached and operations permanently ceased in September 2014.